TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Challenge.md

 With this step by step challenge you will have a parallel learning experience of Internet of Things and continue with the implementation of functionality on top of the project you have built during the workshop.

-1.
+1. Subsystems, Bluetooth, Hackathon
 2. Serial Communication between Intel Edison and Arduino 101 / Genuino 101

-# Subsystems, Bluetooth, Hackathon
+# Subsystems, Bluetooth

 Section [Subsystems Bluetooth Hackathon](https://theiotlearninginitiative.gitbooks.io/embedded-linux/content/documentation/HackathonBluetooth.html)